marioy47/blog-site/src/content/blog/laravel-project-linting-formatting-code-analysis-setup/index.md

   - phpcs
 cover: ./lint-bug.jpg
 ---
-# Adding linting, formatting, static code analysis to a Laravel project created with Sail

 Laravel offers multiple ways to setup a new project.
 You have [Herd](https://herd.laravel.com), you have `composer create-project laravel/laravel ...`, you have `lavarel new ...`, and you have [Laravel Sail](https://laravel.com/docs/sail) which is a wrapper over the `docker-compose` and `docker` commands.